ComplianceAsCode/content/tests/README.md

 There are 2 container backends supported, Podman and Docker.

-The container image needs to be prepared so it can accept ssh connections, and scan itself.\
+The container image needs to be prepared so it can accept ssh connections from `root`, and run OpenSCAP scan.\
-The following services need to be supported:
+The image needs to fulfil the following requirements:

+  - Package `openssh-server` installed
+    - `root`'s `.ssh/authorized_keys` is setup with correct permissions
-- `sshd` (`openssh-server` needs to be installed, server host keys have to be in place, root's `.ssh/authorized_keys` are set up with correct permissions)
+    - the container's server host keys have to be in place
-- `scp` (`openssh-clients` need to be installed - `scp` requires more than a ssh server on the server-side)
+  - Packages `scp` and `openssh-clients` are installed
+    - `scp` requires more than a ssh server on the server-side
-- `oscap` (`openscap-scanner` - the container has to be able to scan itself)
+  - Package `openscap-scanner` version 1.2.15 or higher installed
   - You may want to include other packages, as base images tend to be bare-bone and tests may require more packages to be present.

-You can use `test_suite-*` Dockerfiles in the `content/Dockerfiles` directory to build it.
+You can use `test_suite-*` Dockerfiles in the `content/Dockerfiles` directory to build the images.
 We recommend to use RHEL-based containers, as the test suite is optimized for testing the RHEL content.

 #### Podman

 To use Podman backend, you need to have:

-- `podman` package installed, and
+- `podman` package installed
-- rights that allow you to start/stop containers and to create images.

 <!--- try slirp4netns --->
 *NOTE*: With Podman, you have to run all the operations as root.
 Podman supports rootless containers, but the test suite internally uses a container exposing a TCP port.
 As of Podman version 0.12.1.2, port bindings are not yet supported by rootless containers.

 ##### Building podman base image
-The root user therefore needs an key without passphrase, so it can log in to the container without any additional interaction.
+The root user needs to log in to the container via SSH, so lets setup a key without passphrase, so it can happen without any additional interaction.
 Root user typically doesn't have a SSH key, or it has one without a passphrase.
 Use this test to find out whether it has a key: